Anjani100/NLP-tuts/README.md

   * **Investor-speak:** 'bull' - someone who is positive about the market.
   * **English-speak:** 'bull' - a scary animal you don't want running at you.

+* **Stop Words:** Helper words such as articles (a, an, the), prepositions (on, after, before).
+* **Stemming:**  Stem is used to shorten the lookup, and normalize sentences.
+For example, closes, closing, closed all derive from the same word *close*.
+Stem is used to replace all the above mentioned word with the parent word, i.e., close.